SandeshDhawan/RestAPI/README.md

   7)Expected values are passed in values section.

 ## TestData:-
-  1)Different Payload File and metntioned all required test data
+  Different Payload File and metntioned all required test data

 ## Logs
-  1)propertieslogs.log will have all logs generated while execution of test cases
+  propertieslogs.log will have all logs generated while execution of test cases

 ## target
-  1)Cucumber report will be generated in cucumber-html-reports folder
+  Cucumber report will be generated in cucumber-html-reports folder